Low, High, List Price: How Much Should You Offer on a House?

 I’ve found a house and the price is fair; now what?

-To assess your next steps, get your agent’s help.
+Ask your agent for help to assess your next steps.
 Your agent can find recently sold comparable homes, known as comps for short, and help you decide how much to offer.

 “I think you can lean on your agent to let you know,” says Jason Bragg, a top agent in Winston-Salem, North Carolina, who works with 83% more single-family homes than the average area agent.

-“An experienced agent who is active in the market will know what houses are selling for, what sort of offers people are writing, and they’ll know what it takes to be competitive.”
+“An experienced agent who is active in the market will know what houses are selling for, what sort of offers people are writing, and what it takes to be competitive.”

 Bottom line?
 Having good information on the current market value of a home is essential in determining how much you should offer.